-The Advising and Counseling Center at SFSC can provide academic and other support services to assist students with preparing for college admission and attendance.
-The Advising and Counseling Center is located on the Highlands Campus in Building B, Room 152.
+The SFSC Advising and Counseling Center provides academic and other support services to students who need assistance with preparing to enter and attend college.
+The center is located on the Highlands Campus in Building B, Room 152.
 To reach a counselor, call 863-784-7131.

-Veteran students must apply for education benefits at www.gibill.va.gov.
+Veterans must apply for education benefits through the U.S. Department of Veterans Affairs.
 Certification cannot be processed without the “Certification of Eligibility” from VA.
-VA education forms are available at Veterans Affairs forms or http://www.gibill.va.gov/GI_Bill_Info/education_forms.htm.
+Get more information about your VA benefits for education and apply for VA benefits online.

 Florida law allows South Florida State College to issue a deferment (postponement) of tuition and fees once each academic year.
-Students may apply for the deferment by providing a copy of their fee schedule to the certifying official located on SFSC’s Highlands Campus.
+Students may apply for the deferment by providing a copy of their fee schedule to the certifying official located on the Highlands Campus.
 Deferments can only be granted if the certifying official has all the required documents for certification and the student has been accepted into an eligible program of study.
-The deferment must be repaid regardless of the status of their receipt of VA benefits.
+Students must repay the deferment regardless of the status of their receipt of VA benefits.

 After your first term, you only need to notify the certifying official that you are registered and want to receive your VA benefits.
 If you have a change in program or degree objective, notify the certifying official to complete necessary paperwork as soon as the change is made.

 SFSC asks that you allow 3-5 days for internal processing and then 30-90 days for the VA Regional office to process the information and for you to start receiving your benefits.

 For pay issues contact the veterans’ administration, otherwise contact the certifying official for assistance.

 Office Location: Building B- Room 161